pytoolz/toolz/doc/source/composition.rst

 various SciPy projects.
 We see similar development today with the Pandas DataFrame.

+The UNIX toolset relies on files and streams of text.

 JSON emerged as the standard interface for communication over the web.
 The virtues of standardization become glaringly apparent when we contrast JSON with its predecessor, XML.
-XML was designed to be extensible, allowing each application to design its own interface.
+XML was designed to be extensible/customizable, allowing each application to design its own interface.
 This resulted in a sea of difficult to understand custom data languages that failed to develop a common analytic and data processing infrastructure.
 In contrast JSON is very restrictive and allows only a fixed set of data structures, namely lists, dictionaries, numbers, strings.
 Fortunately this set is common to most modern languages and so JSON is extremely widely supported, perhaps falling second only to CSV.

 Standard interfaces permeate physical reality as well.
 Examples range from supra-national currencies to drill bits and electrical circuitry.
-In all cases the interoperation that results becomes a defining and invaluable feature of the solution.
+In all cases the interoperation that results becomes a defining and invaluable feature of each solution.